 Breastfeeding

 At Michael Garron Hospital (MGH), we support all families in their infant feeding decisions.
 Breastfeeding is an inexpensive, natural and healthy way to feed your baby.
-From the very first hour of life breast milk is the healthiest food, providing all of the fluid and nutrients a baby requires.
-Breastfeeding exclusively for the first six months of life provides the baby with all the energy, nutrients and fluids necessary for healthy growth and development.
+From the very first hour of life, breast milk is considered a healthy food and provides fluid and nutrients a baby requires.
+Breastfeeding exclusively for the first six months of life provides the baby with the energy, nutrients and fluids necessary for healthy growth and development.

-Recognizing that people of all genders are often able to feed their babies we use the term chestfeeding and breastfeeding interchangeably.
+Recognizing that people of all genders are often able to feed their babies, we use the terms chestfeeding and breastfeeding interchangeably.
 Please let us know if there is terminology that you feel most comfortable using.

 Our Promise to Families

-• Our Hospital has both a breastfeeding/ chestfeeding policy and a family support using formula policy.
+• We have a breastfeeding and chestfeeding policy and a family support using formula policy.

 • Our staff will have breastfeeding education.